Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Related Work

 \subsection{Evolutionary Algorithms for Adversarial Textual Attack}

-Over the past few decades, EAs have achieved great success in solving complicated optimization problems \cite{LiuWTQY15,TangLYY21,LiuT020,LorandiCI21,DushatskiyAB21}.
+Over the past few decades, EAs have achieved great success in solving complicated optimization problems \cite{LiuWTQY15,LorandiCI21,LiuT020,DushatskiyAB21,TangLYY21,LU2023101377,LiuTY21}.
 Inspired by natural evolution, the essence of an EA is to represent the solutions as individuals in a population, produce offspring through variations, and select appropriate solutions according to their fitness \cite{KAD2005}.
-As powerful search algorithms, EAs have been widely used in generating AEs in various domains such as texts \cite{AlzantotSEHSC18,Wangabs190906723,ZangQYLZLS20,Maheshwary2020,Zhou2022} and vision \cite{SuVS19,Li2022}.
-For textual attacks, EAs can generally achieve better performance \cite{ZangQYLZLS20,Maheshwary2020} than simple heuristics, due to the global search capabilities of the former.
+As powerful search algorithms, EAs have been widely used in crafting textual attacks \cite{AlzantotSEHSC18,ZangQYLZLS20,Maheshwary2020,Zhou2022}, and can generally achieve better performance than simple heuristics \cite{ZangQYLZLS20,Maheshwary2020}, due to their global search capabilities.

-Except single-objective optimization, EAs have also been used to solve the multi-objective optimization problems induced in adversarial textual attack \cite{Mathai2020}.
-Besides, in the vision domain, multi-objective EAs have also been used to generate AEs \cite{Suzuki2019,Deng2019}.
-Note that all these approaches differ from ours in that they require weighting multiple objectives for the final selection of an AE, whereas our approach eliminates such need.
-Besides, based on the results reported in \cite{Mathai2020}, the approach is still significantly inferior to existing single-objective optimization-based textual attack approaches.
+{EAs are also the popular methods for solving MOPs \cite{ZitzlerTLFF03,knowles2006tutorial,LU2023101377,Li2023,yang2023reducing}, mainly due to two reasons: 1) they do not require particular assumptions like differentiability or continuity of the problem; 2) they can find multiple Pareto-optimal solutions in a single algorithm run.} In textual attack, EAs have been used to solve the MOPs induced in crafting AEs \cite{Mathai2020}.
+However, based on the results reported in \cite{Mathai2020}, the approach is still significantly inferior to existing single-objective optimization-based textual attack approaches. { It is worth mentioning that in the vision and speech domain, multi-objective EAs have also been used to generate AEs \cite{SuzukiTO19,Deng2019,KhareAM19,BaiaBP21,BaiaBFMP22}.}